- Defending Employment Tribunal claims

 My clients tend to be small business owners who want great advice, in the minefield of employment law.
-Well, our clients tell us it can be a minefield but it isn’t for us!
+Well, my clients tell me it can be a minefield but it isn’t really.
 Steven Mather Solicitor is an experienced and specialist employment law solicitor with masses of experience since qualifying as a solicitor in 2008.

 I know that business owners want to deal with employment law matters quickly, effectively and affordably.
 The reality is you’ve got a business to run, and the last thing you want to do is get bogged down in HR and Employment law – so let me help.

 I have a monthly/annual subscription service, more details below, in which we offer complete protection for business owners.
 It’s ok if you do not want to join that scheme, even though it is amazing value.
 Here’s what I can offer generally: